dudmc3/mork30/DOCS.md

 water intake; that small reservoir fluctuates day-by-day, not following an annual pattern; it just regulates the outflow from above.
 In those cases, any collection to storage would be refill.

+**To handle all-refill reservoirs** you can set a flag in the algorithm; it will then disregard the initial collection to storage and consider all collection as refill.
+This makes sense for regulating reservoirs, such as between two cascaded hydropower plants.

 ## Reminders!
 If you have several reservoirs or several points of diversion along a stream, not all of the water you collect in storage comes from nature.
 Some might have been diverted already, and reported already at that upstream point of diversion.
-It's important to distinguish water diverted to storage from water collected in storage.
+It‘s important to distinguish water diverted to storage from water collected in storage.
 Some of that water collected could be controlled water, reported under another point of diversion.
-Don't count that water twice!
+Don‘t count that water twice!

 When we say water is put to use, we mean a beneficial use, and, one that is specifically authorized on your water right permit or license!
 You cannot use water for uses not authorized.
 (But if you do for whatever reason, be sure to report it on your CalWATRS report.
 Ask your attorney to provide a written explanation and attach that.)